mefrem/mefrem.github.io/_pages/cohort-1.md

 And then, of course, alpha.
 What I'm in, my friends are in, etc.

 **Join now so we can get started.
-The first group call will be Thursday, June 17th at 5pm CST (and recorded for your benefit).**
+The first group onboarding call will be Thursday, June 17th at 5pm CST (and recorded for your benefit).
+The course will start Tuesday June 29th.**

 <!-- By dint of the non-traditional path I've taken, I've come into a lot of experiences: